A List of characters from both games

-Bad Boss: He's introduced chewing out one of his underlings before killing him in a fit of rage for disobeying his orders.
+- Bad Boss: He's introduced chewing out one of his underlings before killing him in a fit of rage for disobeying his orders.

 A mad noblewoman living in Baldur's Gate.
 Her house is infested by abominations and monsters and she has a secret lab where she creates horrible creatures.
 She's eventually killed by our heroes in the Elemental Plane of Earth.

-Bait-and-Switch Boss: When fought in combat, you'll find out that all she can do is to throw explosives at you and slap you, and she'll probably die faster than her bodyguards.
-Then her corpse bulbble and hisses, and suddenly she's back as a disgusting black abomination, much more of a challenge than before.
+- Bait-and-Switch Boss: When fought in combat, you'll find out that all she can do is to throw explosives at you and slap you, and she'll probably die faster than her bodyguards.
+Then her corpse bubble and hisses, and suddenly she's back as a disgusting black abomination, much more of a challenge than before.

-Blob Monster: Turns into one (or rather, sprouts from her corpse) upon death.
+- Blob Monster: Turns into one (or rather, sprouts from her corpse) upon death.

-Death Seeker: When you meet her the second time, she actually wants to be killed by your hands, so she'll be able to reach the last step of the evolution by turning into a black, horrible slime monster.
+- Death Seeker: When you meet her the second time, she actually wants to be killed by your hands, so she'll be able to reach the last step of the evolution by turning into a black, horrible slime monster.

-Mad Scientist: Surprisingly, she's not even a magic user, as she attacks by throwing explosive vials and by punching.
+- Mad Scientist: Surprisingly, she's not even a magic user, as she attacks by throwing explosive vials and by punching.

-Mook Maker: In her slime form she can give birth to a creature which looks like a miniature of herself and spit it out.
+- Mook Maker: In her slime form she can give birth to a creature which looks like a miniature of herself and spit it out.

-One-Winged Angel: She turns into a black, tentacled abomination after being killed.
+- One-Winged Angel: She turns into a black, tentacled abomination after being killed.

-Villainous Breakdown: After her "pets" are torn to pieces by the heroes.
+- Villainous Breakdown: After her "pets" are torn to pieces by the heroes.
 By the time the heroes stumble into her again she's gotten over it.

 The Red Queen